hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

+<title>SSH
-# Using the  Command Set
+# Using the SSH Command Set

-The  command set contains commands that
+The SSH command set contains commands that

 SSH is one of the most successful applications that provides strong cryptographic protections today.
 It is certainly the first and so far only cryptographic application